Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 #### Fully-qualified call

-If a callable name is fully-qualified (that is, it contains a complete package [path][Identifiers and paths]), then the overload candidate set $S$ simply contains all the top-level callables with the specified name in the specified package.
+If a call is fully-qualified (that is, it contains a complete [package path][Identifiers and paths]), then the overload candidate set $S$ simply contains all the top-level callables with the specified name in the specified package.
 As a package name can never clash with any other declared entity, after performing [c-level partition][c-level partition] on $S$, the resulting sets are the only ones available for further processing.

 > Example: